 For example, if you do not actually sign a contract when you apply for credit, the agreement may not meet the technical definition of a written contract.

-In the case of a signed credit application, the statute of limitations on that debt would probably be longer than on an oral contract.
+As for a signed credit application, the statute of limitations on that debt would probably be longer than on an oral contract.

 Statute of Limitations on Debt Collection By State